-Basic amenity kits were present in the storage cubby hole of each seat, along with headphones for the IFE, a soft pillow and blanket.
-Cabin crew busied around, offering newspapers, magazines and pre-departure bubbles.
-We enjoyed the refreshing pre-flight Duval Leroy Brut, but decided to skip dinner and sleep instead in-flight.
-There were a number of international and Swiss specialities on offer for those who decided to dine.
+Basic amenity kits were present in the storage cubby hole of each seat, along with headphones for the IFE, a soft pillow, and a blanket.
+Cabin crew busied around, offering newspapers, magazines, and pre-departure bubbles.
+We enjoyed the refreshing pre-flight Duval Leroy Brut but decided to skip dinner and sleep instead in-flight.
+There were a number of international and Swiss specialties on offer for those who decided to dine.

-After 6-8 hours of dozing, we awoke, ordered a comforting green tea and raided the snack bar for dried apricots.
+After 6-8 hours of dozing, we awoke, ordered a comforting green tea, and raided the snack bar for dried apricots.
 Crisps and chocolate were also available, but we kept it light, knowing breakfast would be served soon.
-Shortly afterwards, the lights were turned on and the friendly crew began serving breakfast.
+Shortly afterward, the lights were turned on and the friendly crew began serving breakfast.
 Swiss offers a trolley service, which was excellent.
-On offer was a choice of meats and cheeses, fresh fruit, bircher muesli, egg dishes, yoghurt and pastries, served with a choice of hot drinks and fresh juices.
-We vastly preferred being able to see everything on offer and selecting exactly what we wanted to choosing off a menu – this meant we could request extra large portions of fruit and ensure that everything suited our tricky dietary requirements.
+On offer was a choice of meats and cheeses, fresh fruit, bircher muesli, egg dishes, yogurt, and pastries, served with a choice of hot drinks and fresh juices.
+We vastly preferred being able to see everything on offer and selecting exactly what we wanted to choose off a menu – this meant we could request extra-large portions of fruit and ensure that everything suited our tricky dietary requirements.

 The crew throughout were friendly and happy to talk to us in German or English.
 Of particular note was the service given to the passenger sitting next to us, whose birthday was during the flight.
 He was wished Happy Birthday multiple times and was even provided a present from the crew including a box of deluxe Swiss chocolates.

-Whilst the seat was somewhat uncomfortable, service and dining was excellent.
+Whilst the seat was somewhat uncomfortable, the service and dining was excellent.
 The Swiss business product on the A340 is by no means class-leading; however, it is competitive with the offering of other European airlines.
-Whilst we would choose to fly Qatar, Etihad, Cathay Pacific or Singapore Air if available, we would be happy to fly Swiss again and would choose them over Lufthansa, British Airways or Iberia.
+Whilst we would choose to fly Qatar, Etihad, Cathay Pacific, or Singapore Air if available, we would be happy to fly Swiss again and would choose them over Lufthansa, British Airways, or Iberia.

-You can also read my Swiss Airlines long haul First Class flight reviews and Swiss Airlines Business Class flight reviews.
+You can also read our Swiss Airlines long-haul First Class flight reviews and Swiss Airlines Business Class flight reviews.